raycast/extensions/extensions/obsidian/README.md

 - [First Update Raycast Obsidian Extension](https://www.marc-julian.de/2022/03/Obsidian%20Raycast%20Extension%20Update.html)
 - [Obsidian Raycast Extension](https://www.marc-julian.de/2022/01/raycastobsidian.html)

-## Contributions and Credits

-Thank you [macedotavares](https://forum.obsidian.md/t/big-sur-icon/8121?u=marcjulian) for letting me use your amazing Obsidian (Big Sur) icon.

 ## Disclaimer

 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Obsidian.
 The official Obsidian website can be found at https://obsidian.md.
 "Obsidian" as well as related names, marks, emblems and images are registered trademarks of their respective owners.